-During our first evening, we enjoyed the unbelievable view at the Skyline bar.
+During our first evening, we enjoyed the unbelievable view from the Skyline bar.
 This bar is at the very top of the building, and you can sit outside above what looks like a castle’s battlements and drink in the views from probably the highest bar in Venice.
 The view spans across the entire of central Venice, right down to St. Mark’s Square and beyond.
-This is such a wow location that people seem to come from across Venice for a photograph in front of the magnificent vista of Venice.
-The feel of the bar is youthful, with funky modern music playing and a young crowd all enjoying beers, Bellinis, and other cocktails as the sun go down.
+This is such a wow location that people come from across Venice for a photograph in front of the magnificent vista.
+The feel of the bar is youthful, with funky modern music playing and a young crowd all enjoying beers, Bellinis, and other cocktails as the sun goes down.
 The service here is excellent too, and bar snacks of olives and nuts could keep you planted on this rooftop all evening.

-We also tried the hotel’s best restaurant, Aromi Restaurant, which is located on the quayside on the edge of the water.
+We also tried the hotel’s best restaurant, Aromi Restaurant, located on the quayside on the water’s edge.
 There are, in fact, two restaurants in this spot, the Aromi Restaurant and the more relaxed Bacaromi Restaurant.
-Aromi Restaurant is the formal restaurant and the one to try if you want a really special experience.
+Aromi Restaurant is the hotel’s formal restaurant and the one to try if you want a really special experience.

 But for me, although the food was succulent and flavorsome, it was the setting that made the evening.
 Waterside dining is what you come to Venice for.
 At Aromi, you can enjoy some of Venice’s finest cuisine on the water’s edge as the dusk sets in and the lights on the passing boats start to sparkle.
 I don’t think life gets prettier or more romantic.